tdauth/scala-futures-promises/README.md

 Advanced futures and promises API for Scala based on our paper [Advanced Futures and Promises in C++](http://www.home.hs-karlsruhe.de/~suma0002/publications/advanced-futures-promises-cpp.pdf).
 It provides an implementation based on the Scala Standard Library for futures and promises.

-The implementation with Scala should be much easier than with C++ since the garbage collection makes all shared pointers for callbacks unnecessary.
+The implementation with Scala is much easier than with C++ since the garbage collection makes all shared pointers for callbacks unnecessary.
 Besides, better abstraction is possible since the futures and promises are heap-allocated in Scala.
 Therefore, the library can provide abstract classes or traits.
 This allows real abstraction for the derived methods which can already all be implemented in the traits.